 After lunch you visit the remarkable Melk Abbey.
 Nothing quite prepares you for your first sight of this enormous honey-coloured building, standing resplendent above the surrounding countryside.
 Originally a castle, it was gifted to the Benedictine Order in the 11th century and, although reconstructed in Baroque style during the 18th century, it has remained a monastic school and monastery ever since.
 The Abbey is renowned for its 214-yard-long Emperor’s Gallery lined with portraits of Austrian royalty, many fine rooms and an ornate library containing over 100,000 volumes, including a unique collection of medieval manuscripts.
 After we re-join the ship, dinner is served during the final part of our cruise upstream through the pretty Nibelungengau, immortalised in the music of Wagner.

-Reaching Linz, we then drive to Salzburg, once an independent state whose archbishops turned it into one of the most sophisticated cities north of the Alps.
+Alternatively, we drive to Salzburg, once an independent state whose archbishops turned it into one of the most sophisticated cities north of the Alps.
 Dominating the skyline is one of Europe’s largest stone fortresses, the Hohensalzburg, while beneath its walls church domes and spires rise from the delightful Altstadt, or Old Town.
-With superb architecture dating from medieval times to the 18th century, the heart of Salzburg is a maze of tiny streets lined with a mix of traditional shops and modern designer boutiques that make window-shopping so satisfying.
-Then there’s the wonderful Hellbrunn Palace with its ingenious trick fountains, and the splendid formal gardens of the Mirabell Palace – a must for horticulture fans.
+Then there’s the wonderful Hellbrunn Palace and the splendid formal gardens of the Mirabell Palace – a must for horticulture fans.

-This morning discover some of the city’s main sights in the company of an expert local guide, then you’re free to explore as you wish during the afternoon.
-With its genteel atmosphere of bygone times and surrounded by a stunning alpine backdrop, Salzburg is a superb spot to relax and wander its charming streets at your leisure.
-Everywhere there are sights associated with the city’s most famous resident, Mozart, while the sound of his music is never far away.
-He played the harpsichord aged three, composed rudimentary music at five and wrote his first opera when he was 11!
+This morning, discover some of the city’s main sights in the company of an expert local guide, then you’re free to explore as you wish.
+Everywhere there are sights associated with the city’s most famous resident, Mozart, who played the harpsichord aged three, composed rudimentary music at five and wrote his first opera when he was 11!

 For many, today’s visit to Vienna will be one of the highlights of the cruise.
 The city’s very name provokes images of elegance, fine music, wide boulevards, Baroque architecture and a rich tapestry of peoples who were drawn here from all corners of Europe.
 For 200 years until the First World War, Vienna was the cultural centre of Europe and many of the showpiece buildings, galleries, aristocratic palaces and magnificent churches you see today were built to reflect its imperial status.